ranja-sarkar/ranja-sarkar.github.io/myblogs.md

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and not-so-clear, clouded concepts of many other things.
 Contentment and joy come from sharing our experiences, getting to know about the experiences of others, understanding, learning back from them.

-So I write.
-I share.
+So I write and share.